Switching from a traditional desk to a standing desk can be a great, healthy decision.

 There are tons of exercises that you can do while you are at your desk.

-In fact, there are enough that you can work out your whole body while you are working on your computer.
+There are enough that you can work out your whole body while you are working on your computer.

 For maximum benefit, it is best to combine multiple exercises that work different parts of your body throughout the day or week.